Available 24X7 Call For Free Consultation (281) 587-1111

 A successful wrongful death claim requires strong evidence to support each element.
 Key types of evidence include:

-• Witness accounts- Eyewitnesses can help clarify what happened and who is at fault.
+• Witness accounts – Eyewitnesses can help clarify what happened and determine who is at fault.

-• Expert testimony- Medical experts, accident reconstruction specialists, or safety professionals may be necessary to help prove causation.
+• Expert testimony – Medical experts, accident reconstruction specialists, or safety professionals may be necessary to help establish causation.

-• Documentary evidence- Police reports, medical records, safety procedures, and accident logs help establish the facts.
+• Documentary evidence, including police reports, medical records, safety procedures, and accident logs, helps establish the facts.

 Hiring an experienced attorney as soon as possible will help them build your case and take action to preserve vital evidence.